 Badarka Rd, Chugiak Haunted?

-The tragic axe accident is one of the most popular ghost stories in Alaska.
-It is believed that there was a five-year-old girl who was out in the words with her father to help him chop wood which they were going to bring back to their cabin where the little girl’s mother and little sister were waiting.
+The tragic ax accident is one of the most popular ghost stories in Alaska.
+It is believed that there was a five-year-old girl who was out in the woods with her father to help him chop wood which they were going to bring back to their cabin where the little girl’s mother and little sister were waiting.
 The dad supposedly into the ax on the tree so that his little girl would not fall on it.
 Unfortunately, the little girl, hoping to help and impress her father, pulled the ax out of the tree.
 The ax came down on the little girl’s head and killed her instantly.
 It was a horrible tragedy.

 The father could not leave his daughter alone in the woods so he sat with her through the winter.
 Reportedly, he died of hypothermia.
 It is said that this spot halfway down the road is where you can see a man cradling the lifeless body of a little girl at 3.30 am.
 Some people have claimed to hear his cries.